jamesoff/www-jamesoff-net/_drafts/dynamic-dns-with-route-53.md

 }
 {% endhighlight %}

+Create an access key/secret key pair for this user.

 ### Optional: Reflection script

 If you're happy to use my reflection endpoint (see notes in the first section), you can skip this section.
 You can also write your own script - it just needs to return a JSON object which has an error value of the empty string, and `your_ip` set to the IP of the client. `autodns.py` does not use the `forwarded` or `forwarded_for` values.